 When to use javascript querySelector and querySelectorAll functions?

-JavaScript provides two useful functions, document.querySelector() and document.querySelectorAll() to select and fetch data from the HTML nodes.
+JavaScript provides two useful functions, document.querySelector() and document.querySelectorAll(), to select and fetch data from the HTML nodes.

 Use Case For document.querySelector():

 If you need to fetch data from an element with a specific class, then you can use the document.querySelector() method.
-For example- you want to get the width of a div with a class name “container“.
+For example- you want to get the width of a div with a class name “container”.
 This function returns all the information of that div as an object.
-Here go the code.
+Here is the code.

 document.querySelector(".container")